 A mind that is mathematically inclined will seldom make cursory omissions.
 This requires systematic training with the right resources to make the child confront challenges all the time to think out of the box.
 Mathematical thinking skills have deep value in decision making.
 These valuable skills can only be imparted in a well-designed math learning system.
 Seldom do traditional math programs, curriculums, coaching classes in math, specific and narrow skilling programs focusing on calculation abilities etc serve this all-important need.
 The proof that math learning of most adults has suffered without producing the required outcomes that really matter, lies in that fact that over 90% of the adults cannot think through the solution to the above two simple problems.
 Obviously and unfortunately, they never learnt it right and learnt what really mattered.
 The earlier such right skilling begins, the deeper would a child’s cognitive abilities develop.
 An early beginner would reap the benefits of gaining cognitive skills, deeper, faster and better, with a clear early start advantage.
 Cuemath is designed to deliver life skilling of a high order that will prepare every child to rise up to the ever-occurring life’s challenges of VUCA (Volatility, Uncertainty, Complexity and Ambiguity), akin to what the world is facing in the current pandemic.

-At Cuemath, we train teachers to help students cultivate a mathematical thinnking approach towards problems; we continuously review and monitor their classes to check if the recommended best practices are followed and share feedback, so that, in course of time, they come to embrace these qualities, become great teachers.
-Anyone who wants to be a part of a movement, to change the way children learn Math and coding across the world can become a Cuemath teacher.
+At Cuemath, we train teachers to help students cultivate a mathematical thinking approach towards problems; we continuously review and monitor their classes to check if the recommended best practices are followed and share feedback, so that, in course of time, they come to embrace these qualities, become great teachers.
+Anyone who wants to be a part of a movement, to change the way children learn Math across the world can become a Cuemath teacher.

 At Cuemath we have a community of talented teachers who are applying the best practices focused on research to give your child sound fundamentals in computer science, critical reasoning, and artistic problem-solving abilities.
-Cuemath provides live 1:1 Live Online Coding classes and Math classes.
+Cuemath provides live 1:1 Live Online Math classes.
 Book a demo and get in touch with our academic counsellor to get the best course for your child.

 -By Ramesh Bharathi